The-FinAI/PIXIU/README.md

 The repository is organized as follows:

-1. **Models**: Contains the FinMA model trained on our dataset.
+1. **Models**: Contains the FinMA model fine-tuned on our dataset.
 2. **Instruction Tuning Data**: Multi-task and multi-modal instruction data for financial tasks.
 3. **Evaluation Benchmark**: FLUPE for evaluating financial LLMs.

-## Finma v0.1: Financial Fine-tuned Model
+## FinMA v0.1: Financial Large Language Model

-We are pleased to introduce the first version of Finma, a specialized model fine-tuned on Llama 7B.
+We are pleased to introduce the first version of Finma, a specialized model fine-tuned on LLaMA 7B.

-Finma v0.1 has been trained specifically on our NLP instruction dataset.
+FinMA v0.1 has been trained specifically on our financial NLP instruction dataset.
 This dataset is drawn from diverse and respected financial resources, ensuring that the model has a comprehensive understanding of financial language and scenarios.

-This version is particularly designed to enhance the performance on financial tasks compared to the base Llama 7B model.
-We utilized the original data sources and trained Finma v0.1 with a significant number of examples, covering a wide range of financial topics.
+This version is particularly designed to enhance the performance on financial NLP tasks compared to the base LLaMa 7B model, BloombergGPT, ChatGPT and GPT-4.

-Finma v0.1 is now available on Huggingface for public use.
+FinMa v0.1 is now available on Huggingface for public use.
 We look forward to the valuable contributions that this initial version will make to the financial NLP field and encourage users to apply it to various financial tasks and scenarios.
 We also invite feedback and shared experiences to help improve future versions.

 ## Instruction Dataset

 Our instruction dataset is uniquely tailored for the domain-specific LLM, FinMA.
 This dataset has been meticulously assembled to fine-tune our model on a diverse range of financial tasks.
-It features multi-task and multi-modal data derived from the same large-scale financial corpus used to train BloombergGPT.
+It features publicly available multi-task and multi-modal data derived from the same large-scale financial corpus used to evaluate BloombergGPT.

-The dataset is multi-faceted, featuring tasks such as sentiment analysis, news headline classification, named entity recognition, question answering, stock movement prediction, and portfolio management.
+The dataset is multi-faceted, featuring tasks including sentiment analysis, news headline classification, named entity recognition, question answering, stock movement prediction, and portfolio management.
 It covers both textual and time-series data modalities, offering a rich variety of financial data.

 The table below summarizes the different tasks, their corresponding modalities, text types, and examples of the instructions used for each task: